 How do I register?

 For registration information, please refer to your student’s acceptance email.
 There should be a link for them to sign up for orientation online.
-The registration form must be received one week before the parent prientation you would like to attend.
+The registration form must be received one week before the parent orientation you would like to attend.

 When are the upcoming LSU Shreveport New Student and Parent Orientation sessions?

 · Friday, May 20, 2016 - Students entering Summer 2016/Fall 2016 semester